OutFoxD/Project-Portfolio/README.md

 # My Project Portfolio

 Welcome to my portfolio!
 Here, you'll find an overview of my hardware and software projects.
-Each project includes a brief description, key technologies used, and links to repositories or live demos.
+Each project includes a brief description, goals, key technologies used, and links to repositories or live demos.

 ## 🚀 Featured Projects

 ### 🔧 Hardware Projects

-#### **Project Name 1**
+#### **Mobile Battery-supplied Lab Supply**
 - **Description:** Briefly describe what this project does.
+- **Goals:** Backup-charge my e-scooter
-- **Technologies Used:** Arduino, Raspberry Pi, ESP8266, etc.
+- **Technologies Used:**  Spot welding, 3D printing, DC-DC buck conversion,
 - **Repository:** [GitHub Link](#)
 - **Images/Demo:** ![Project Image](#)